umijs/umi/docs/guide/router.md

 }
 ```

-## Routing Effect
+## Route Transition Effects

-There are several ways to implement routing effects.
+There are several ways to implement route transition effects.
 Here is an example of [react-transition-group](https://github.com/reactjs/react-transition-group).

 Install dependencies first,